KjeldSchmidt/Synaesthesia/Project Goals.md

 Steps:
-- Split MainWindow into a Menu Bar on top, an assets/project bar on the right and a large main component
+x Split MainWindow into a Menu Bar on top, an assets/project bar on the right and a large main component
+- StyleSheet
 - Import and play a wav
 - Place a wav in the main component
+- Show approximate waveform
 - Place multiple wavs, show porportional length
 - Enable changing a files starting position
+- Implement zooming
 - Save track mixdown
+- Implement splitting clips